 In addition to providing financial support to the refugee families to help them cover their basic needs if possible.

 Sponsor a Special Needs Child

-Sponsoring a special needs child can give the child the hope to a better living.
+Sponsoring a special needs child can give the child hope for a better life.
 Many children, unfortunately, have lost their physical ability due to the loss of their organs or body parts.

 Donations can do a lot in refugees’ lives.
 But caring for a special needs child and sponsoring them can literally turn their lives around.